smartstore/user-docs/en/user-guide/catalog/managing-products/understanding-grouped-products.md

 - Easier detection of similar products when they are grouped, hence more sales.
 - More sales when customers see useful, required or desirable products on the same page.

-> [!INFO]
+{% hint style="info" %}
-> When you associate a simple product to a grouped product, you can specify whether the simple product is **individually visible** (or just visible on the grouped product page).
+When you associate a simple product to a grouped product, you can specify whether the simple product is **individually visible** (or just visible on the grouped product page).
 A product that is not **individually** **visible** does not appear in search results or in product lists of categories.
+{% endhint %}

 ## Usage scenario